barkprotocol/nexus-tesla-alexa/README.md

 ### 2. Create AWS Lambda Function

 * Log into the [AWS Lambda Console](https://console.aws.amazon.com/lambda/).
-* Create a new Lambda function:
+* Create a new Lambda function with:

   * Blueprint: **Blank Function**
   * Trigger: **Alexa Skills Kit**
   * Name: `TeslaControl`
-  * Runtime: **Node 4.3** (verify if newer runtimes are supported)
+  * Runtime: Node 4.3 (check for newer supported runtimes, ideally Node 20+)
 * Leave the default code in place for now.

 ### 3. Configure Environment Variables for Lambda

-Set the following environment variables in your Lambda function:
+In your Lambda function settings, add these environment variables:

 | Variable              | Description                 |
 | --------------------- | --------------------------- |